etabari/PorthoMCL/README.md

 - out blastres/blastres.tab (tabulat output for the input)

+Sample run for one of the input files:
 ```
  blastp -query blastquery/goodProteins.fasta.1  -db blastdb/goodProteins.fasta  -seg yes  -dbsize 100000000  -evalue 1e-5  -outfmt 6 -num_threads 8 -out blastres/blastres.1.tab
  ```

+#### PBS Cluster BLAST

+If you have access to a PBS base computing cluster, we have included a torque